Robust Control Theory and Design

 Research in computer vision and robotics has continued on the development of new theories for recovering the three-dimensional shape of visible surfaces from images taken from arbitrary viewpoints with uncalibrated cameras.

 Novel contributions have been made in the analysis of curved surfaces (where the dominant image feature is the silhouette or profile).
 It is well-known that it is possible to reconstruct the shape of curved surfaces from the family of outlines obtained by looking at them from different but known viewpoints.
-We have also been able to show that viewer motion can be recovered from the envelope of consecutive contour generators - the fronter(J21,J126).
+We have also been able to show that viewer motion can be recovered from the envelope of consecutive contour generators - the fronter(I1).
 These theories have been successfully implemented, thus allowing the registration of images taken from different viewpoints and the reconstruction of arbitrarily complex shapes.
-The special case of singular profiles(J18) (often exploited by artists in sketches of curved surfaces) has now been solved and awaits implementation.
+The implementation required the detection and tracking of image contours(I9).
+Computationally simple methods using B-splines were developed to accurately extract image curves and track their temporal evolution .

 Dr T. Holden

 Related research work has concerned knowledge-sharing in a corporate environment.
-A key concern in safety-critical or otherwise risk-prevalent organisations is the management of the human, communication, informational and knowledge factors that influence the quality of decisions.
-One aspect of this has been the development of methods for supporting technology and skills transfer between a fully developed plant in the UK and a newly-installed one in Malaysia.
-Particular insight was gained into the how to transfer knowledge across cultures.
+A key concern in safety-critical or otherwise risk-prevalent organisations is the management of the human, communication, informational and knowledge factors that influence the quality of decisions(I46,I122).
+One aspect of this has been the development of methods for supporting technology and skills transfer between a fully developed plant in the UK and a newly-installed one in Malaysia(I123).
+Particular insight was gained into how to transfer knowledge across cultures.